-Hermann Nieuwoudt is an employment and labour lawyer based in Johannesburg and Cape Town.
-He specializes in collective labour law, and individual and general employment law.
+Hermann is the head of our employment and labour practice based in Johannesburg.
+He focusses on collective labour law, and individual and general employment law.

 He recently advised Exxaro Resources limited on acquisition of Total Coal South Africa (Pty) Limited from Total SA’.
 Hermann also acted for a major food company in an arbitration about the alleged unlawfulness of contracts with drivers who used to be employees.
 The constitutional issue of the contracts being contrary to public policy was the central issue in the matter.
 The drivers applied to the Labour Court to have the award reviewed, but were unsuccessful.

 He recently gave strategic advice to a parastatal business and a major food company on major restructurings.

 Hermann has been mentioned in Legal500 and is listed as a knowledgeable labour and employment lawyer in Expert Guides and the Legal Experts Directory.
 He was recognised by Chambers Global in Band 2 for employment in 2014.
 Hermann is also listed as a leading individual, and is a recommended employment and labour, in Legal500, 2015.

 Hermann has served as an assessor in the Labour Appeal Court, as an acting judge in the Labour Court, for a number of years as a member of the Standing Committee on Labour Law of the Law Society of SA and as a member of the National Committee of the South African Society of Labour Law.

 The legal landscape is changing significantly with the:.